aniasobo/portfolio/notes/week-3-notes.md

 Date | Project | progress
 --- | --- | ---
 10.06 | Battle - pairing | feedback
+12.06 | Degugging workshop practical | completed
+12.06 | RESTful APIs practical | completed
+15-16.06 | RPS game | completed

 ---

+## Lesson from weeks 1-3:

+> Even if you have no time to finish a challenge, read all the remaining steps + their walkthroughs at the end, and watch a video walkthrough where available - you still learn some extra lessons that you can later apply in practice

 ### Notes on the weekend challenge/code review: